w3nest/mkdocs-ts/doc/assets/tutorials.md

 # Tutorials

+Explore a series of tutorials designed to help you get started with {{mkdocs-ts}} and make the most of its features.
-A couple of tutorials are provided here in the form of notebook.
+These tutorials are presented in the form of interactive notebook pages.

-Notebook pages allows to propose a dynamically generated content from coding cells; you can alter their code for rapid testing (note that modification are not persisted).
+Notebook pages enable dynamically generated content through coding cells, which you can modify for rapid testing and experimentation.
+Note that any changes made are temporary and will not be saved.

-The following tutorials are proposed:
+Here are the tutorials available:

-- [Getting-started](@nav/tutorials/basics) : Getting started with `mkdocs-ts`.
+*  [Getting-started](@nav/tutorials/basics): Getting started with {{mkdocs-ts}}.

-- [Markdown](@nav/tutorials/markdown) : Get the most of Markdown capabilities.
+*  [Markdown](@nav/tutorials/markdown): Get the most of Markdown capabilities.

-- [Code API](@nav/tutorials/code-api) : Include code API documentation within your application.
-- [Notebook](@nav/tutorials/notebook) : Include powerful notebook pages like those used in the tutorials in your navigation.
+*  [Notebook](@nav/tutorials/notebook) : Add dynamic and interactive notebook pages to your navigation, similar to those used in these tutorials.

+*  [Code API](@nav/tutorials/code-api): Integrate Code API documentation into your application.